 “Better.
 Closer to my usual self…but still, everything is different.”

 “It will never be exactly as it once was.
-You will be different after every cycle of rebirth, even if you collapse back into the same identity again.”
+The pieces of you that broke away will fall back into different places after every cycle of rebirth, even if you collapse back into the same identity again.”
 She studied Kanna’s face.
 “Now, I hate to do this to you while you’re still finding your feet in this new world and relearning to walk, but we don’t have much of a choice: I will have to tell another one of my stories, and you are the main character this time, I’m afraid.”
 She tipped her head towards the hole in the ground and called out in the Middlelander tongue, “How many of you are there?”

 “Many,” one of the slaves answered.
 “Legions, in fact.
 We are at least forty strong.”